vidyagc/portfolio/_posts/2018-01-20-responsive-design.markdown

 <!--</div>-->

 <div class="page-content-text">
 The Search page in Liberty Hawk uses push and pull to ensure that the search box and search history panel are at the top of the screen in small viewports.
-In medium ones, they are to the right of the column containing search results.
+In medium ones, they are to the right of the column containing search results (the columns are horizontal).
 This is the view for signed in users.
 For not signed in users, the search box is only in the menu bar.
 </div>

 <div class="file-path">app/views/searches/search.html.erb</div>